-(1) The potential realizable value is based on the term of the option at the time of its grant, which is five or ten years for the stock options granted to the executive officers in the table.
+- (1) The potential realizable value is based on the term of the option at the time of its grant, which is ten years for the stock options granted to the executive officers in the table.
 The assumed 5% and 10% annual rates of appreciation over the term of the options are set forth in accordance with rules and regulations adopted by the Securities and Exchange Commission and do not represent our estimates of stock price appreciation.
 The potential realizable value is calculated using the market value per share at the grant date as the base value on which appreciation has been calculated.
 Actual gains, if any, on stock option exercises are dependent upon a number of factors, including the future performance of the common stock and the timing of option exercises, as well as the optionee's continued employment through the vesting period.
-There can be no assurance that the amounts reflected in this table will be achieved.
+There can be no assurance that the amounts reflected in this table will be achieved. - (2) Options granted vest over a four-year period, with 25% of the options vesting on March 30, 2006 and the remaining options vesting ratably on a quarterly basis over the remaining term of the options.